The Woman in Room 13

-The Woman in Room 13 is a lost 1920 American silent mystery drama film directed by Frank Lloyd and starring Pauline Frederick.
+The Woman in Room 13 is a 1920 American silent mystery drama film directed by Frank Lloyd and starring Pauline Frederick.
 It was produced and distributed by Goldwyn Pictures and is based on a Broadway play of the same name, The Woman in Room 13.
+It premiered at the California Theatre in Los Angeles, CA.

 The film was remade at Fox in 1932 as a talkie.

 Plot

-As described in a film magazine, Laura Bruce (Frederick) is divorced from her husband following an unpleasant matrimonial term.
-She then marries Paul Ramsey (Bowers), whom she has always loved.
-Dick Turner (McKim), his employer and enamored of Laura, sends her husband away on a business trip.
-A murder is committed and detective John Bruce (Clary) seeks to fasten the crime upon Paul.
+As described in a film magazine, Laura Bruce is divorced from her husband following an unpleasant matrimonial term.
+She then marries Paul Ramsey, whom she has always loved.
+Dick Turner, his employer and enamored of Laura, sends her husband away on a business trip.
+A murder is committed and detective John Bruce seeks to fasten the crime upon Paul.
 After he fails to do so, a happy ending results.